Magnuson-Center-Campus-Ventures/mccv-frontend/README.md

 For more detailed documentation on our file structure and specific functions in the code, feel free to check the project files themselves.

 ## Setup

-To set up this repo on your local environment, clone the repo using the git url, install Docker from the appropriate link [here](https://docs.docker.com/get-docker/), and run `docker-compose build` in the terminal.
+To set up this repo on your local environment, clone the repo using the git url, install Docker for the appropriate OS from [here](https://docs.docker.com/get-docker/), and run `docker-compose up` in the terminal.

 ## Deployment